linode/docs/docs/guides/websites/cms/cpanel/set-up-dns-services-on-cpanel/index.md

 You then want to begin adding your domains to the Linode DNS Manager as secondary zones.

-Complet the following steps Using the Linode Cloud Manager:
+Complete the following steps Using the Linode Cloud Manager:

 {{< note >}}
 Creating a domain also creates its corresponding domain zone.